Date: 2004oct22

 GOOD REASON

-strlcat() bounds checking and terminating NUL guaranteed - BSD and Dave only
+strlcat() bounds checking and terminating NUL guaranteed - BSD, gcc

 Or use std::string or CString